 Selfless Sex – Oral Sex

-Oral sex is great for relationships and it actually has the ability to increase intimacy.
-Your sexuality may have changed due to prostate cancer and the surgery/treatments, where you’ll have to become less penis-focused.
-Selfless Sex can help with that and oral sex is a major part of being selfless with your partner.
+Oral sex is great for relationships, and it actually has the ability to increase intimacy.
+Your sexuality may have changed due to prostate cancer and the treatments.
+You may have had to become less penis focused.
+Selfless Sex can help with that, and oral sex is a major part of being selfless with your partner.

 How do I do it?

 Find what works best for you and your partner.
 Oral sex is one way to show that you really care about your partner and their pleasure.
-Remember PC has not ended your sex life, it just made it more passionate.
+Remember PC has not ended your sex life.
+It just made it more passionate.

 Are you interested in news and updates about prostate cancer treatments?